teambit/bit/README.md

 Bit is a distributed and virtualized code component repository designed to be language agnostic.

-Bit adds a virtualized level of abstraction on top of your source files, allowing you to create and model code components in a single vritualized repository while still being able to find, maintain and use them individually.
+Bit adds a higher level of abstraction on top of your source files, allowing you to create and model code components in a single distributed repository while still being able to find, maintain and use them individually.
 Chosen components can be used as a virtual API containing nothing but the code actually used in your application.

 Bit components can be reused in different contexts (repositories, micro-services, packages, etc.) without the overhead of configuring and maintaining multiple repos, packages and other tools for every few lines of code.